• Skip to primary navigation

 A bowl of gold mashed potatoes swirled with purple mashed potatoes sitting on a wood board.

 Pretty as well.
 Just use purple potatoes instead of sweet potatoes.
-Still cook them separately from the gold potatoes.
+Still cook them separately from the gold potatoes otherwise the color will run into the yellow potatoes.

 • Whipped Gold Potatoes